FourierFlows/GeophysicalFlows.jl/paper/paper.md

-for diagnosing turbulent energy transfers in geophysical flows [e.g. @Pearson2021], (ii) to compare different observational sampling techniques in these flows, (iii) to study the bifurcation properties Kologorov flows [@KolmogorovFlow], (iv) to study the genesis and persistence of the polygons of vortices present at Jovian high latitudes (Siegelman, Young and Ingersoll; in prep)."
+for diagnosing turbulent energy transfers in geophysical flows [e.g. @Pearson2021], (ii) to compare different observational sampling techniques in these flows, (iii) to study the bifurcation properties Kologorov flows [@KolmogorovFlow], (iv) to study the genesis and persistence of the polygons of vortices present at Jovian high latitudes (Siegelman, Young, and Ingersoll; in prep)."

 # Acknowledgements